ronna-s/go-ood/README.md

 ## Introduction to OOP

 #### Is Go an Object-Oriented language?
-This question is so loaded that all I had to do was advertise this workshop to receive loads of feedback on it from total strangers.
+This question is so loaded that all I had to do was advertise this workshop to receive feedback from total strangers.
-Go doesn't offer classes, which means there are no constructors (or destructors) and no inheritance, etc. These are technical concepts that have become synonymous with OOP.
+Go doesn't offer classes, which means there are no constructors (or destructors) and no inheritance, etc.
+These are technical concepts that have become synonymous with Object Oriented Programming.
+The answer to this question depends on the answer to the question "is t an object" in this [sample code](https://go.dev/play/p/ZfWFad7-TyM)
 However, as we will see, Go has a variety of very strong features for Object Oriented Programming that enable Gophers to express their code in a manner that follows the OO principals.
-I called this workshop a path to OOD with Go and not OOP with Go, because it doesn't follow the same design principals - in particular it should impact how we arrange our packages and when done well it reduces the amount of actual coding.
+I called this workshop "A path to Object-Oriented Design with Go" and not "A path to Object Oriented Programming with Go" because different language features mean different design choices.

 #### What is OOP?
 What we can all agree on: The central idea behind Object Oriented is to divide software into "things" or "objects" or "instances" that communicate via "messages" or "methods" or "member functions".
 This core idea has not changed in the 4-5+ decades since it was conceptualized.
-It is meant to allow the developer to build code and assign responsibilities just like in the real world, which is what we are familiar with, and how we generally think.
+It is meant to allow the developer to build code and assign responsibilities or concerns just like in the real world (which is what we are familiar with) and how we generally think and solve problems.

 #### Do you need OOP?
 Just like in the real world, wherever there are things, there can be a mess. *__That's why Marie Kondo.__*
 Just as you can write sane procedural code, you can write sane OO code.
 You and your team should define design best practices that match your needs.
+This workshop is meant to give you the tools to make good engineering choices.

+Important: Nobody who doesn't maintain your career/ code and business should tell how you should solve your problems.
+They can make suggestions.
+That decision is yours.

 The following exercise demonstrates the benefits of OOP.